Naaz1230/PRODIGY_CS_01/README.md

 #PRODIGY_CS_01

-Implementing a caesar cipher
-Creating a Python program that can encrypt and decrypt text using the Caesar Cipher algorithm.
-Allow users to input a message and a shift value to perform encryption and decryption.
+Implementing a caesar cipher to encrypt and decrypt text using the Caesar Cipher algorithm.
+Allowing users to input a message and a shift value to perform encryption and decryption.